-Access the Credentials page by clicking the Credentials () icon from the left navigation bar.
-The Credentials page displays a search-able list of all available Credentials and can be sorted by Name.
+Click Credentials from the left navigation bar to access the Credentials page.
+The Credentials page displays a searchable list of all available Credentials and can be sorted by Name.

 Credentials added to a Team are made available to all members of the Team, whereas credentials added to a User are only available to that specific User by default.